liamdalg/liamdalg.co.uk/content/about.md

 ---
 title: "About"
-date: 2023-06-07T00:55:36+01:00
 type: page
 layout: about
 ---

 Hey, I'm Liam, a software engineer who likes software security and browser automation.
-I'm also trying to get good at Hack The Box and reverse engineering.
-I've yet to write an actual blog post that I'm proud enough of to pull out of drafts.
+I dabble mostly in Golang, Kubernetes, and Typescript/NodeJS.
+I'd love to spend time getting better at C++ and Rust, but haven't found the project.

+Sorry, my blog is a Hugo SPA as frontend isn't my favourite.
+Someday I'll move it over to minimal HTML with no JS :)